flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-the-java-cycle.md

 you're somewhat familiar with the terminal.
 It also assumes you're familiar with object-oriented programming.

-In this section, we're going to learn just enough Java to understand what the hell is going on when we run programs written in the language we actually care about: Clojure.
-Along the way, you will learn about:

 ## Compiling and Running a Basic Program

 This section will lay a foundation for your understanding of Java.
 It